Wetrix: Release and ports

 IGN was the first publication to announce Wetrix on 14 August 1997, although only the Nintendo 64 version.
 It revealed Zed Two to be the developer, Ocean the publisher, and with no screenshot, only had the following description: "players must create (or open) channels of water and evaporate it using balloons that also fall onto the screen.
 The more water you dispose of the more points you acquire."
 On 12 March 1998, the cover art was revealed, and the date for the Nintendo 64 version was set at April 1998.
 It was delayed to June 1998, IGN suspecting it was due to issues of manufacturing copies.

-Ocean released the Nintendo 64 version in May 1998 in Europe and on 16 June 1998 in North America, and Imagineer published it on 27 November 1998 in Japan.
+In North America, the Nintendo 64 version of Wetrix was released on 12 June 1998.
+Ocean released the Nintendo 64 and PC versions on 19 June 1998 in Europe.
+Imagineer published the game on 27 November 1998 in Japan.
 It sold over 105,000 units in the West, and just above 12,000 in Japan.
 Despite selling well, Wetrix had its budget cut by Infogrames, which was moved to other projects, feeling the puzzle title would not fit their reputation of producing "mega hit" games.
 This prevented Ocean US from selling more copies of the Nintendo 64 version than they did, and caused a seven-player LAN mode the brothers worked on to remain unfinished.
 The PC version was announced by Infogrames on 19 November 1998, and released on 15 January 1999, selling 30,000 copies worldwide.

 Ocean hired Imagineer to develop a Game Boy Color port.
 Although the IP rights were held between Ocean and Zed Two, the port's development began without the knowledge of the Pickfords.
 The brothers were angry once they found out.
 Ocean and Zed Two settled by having the latter hold intellectual property rights for future iterations.
 John also created his own prototype of a Wetrix water level on the Game Boy Color, but Imagineer went with theirs instead.
-The Dreamcast port, Wetrix+ was released by Acclaim Entertainment in the United States on 16 December 1999 and by Take-Two Interactive in Europe in April 2000.
+The port was released in Japan on 29 October 1999 and in Europe on 29 September 2000.
+The Dreamcast port, Wetrix+ was released by Xicat Interactive in the United States on 16 December 1999 with distribution handled by Acclaim Entertainment, and by Take-Two Interactive in Europe on 31 March 2000.
 A Japanese version of Wetrix for the Dreamcast, named Aquapanic, was commissioned but dropped near its completion, at the end of the console's lifespan.